QR3.4.3 What is a Photon?

 QR3.3.1 The Fundamental Process

 Processing systems need fundamental processes as particle systems need fundamental particles.
-Every CPU has a set of fundamental processes called its instruction set.
-For example, if “add one” is a basic instruction, it adds a hundred by adding one a hundred times.
+Every CPU has a set of fundamental processes called its instruction set, so if “add one” is fundamental, it adds a hundred by adding one a hundred times.
 As computing evolved to include databases and networks, the instruction set got bigger, so it was called Complex Instruction Set Computing (CISC).
 Then it was realized that fewer instructions are better because they run faster and there is less to go wrong, giving Reduced Instruction Set Computing (RISC).
 The ultimate RISC design is one process that does everything, and the quantum network instruction set seems to be just that, based on the process:

 Set the next value in a circle

 This process, to set values in a circle, is now proposed to underlie space and light.
 It is reliable because each cycle ends where it began, ready to run again.
 If it runs at one point, the positive and negative values cancel to give a null result that can be space.
-If it runs at many points at right angles to a surface that are passed on, it can be light.
-One core process can then represent space or light depending on whether it runs at one point (space), or is distributed over many points (light).
+If it runs at many points that are passed on, it can be the sine wave of light.
+The same process can then represent space or light depending on whether it runs at one point (space), or is distributed over many points (light).

 In quantum theory, quantum waves spread at the speed of light but collapse to restart at a point when observed.
-The quantum model explained this odd behavior as processing waves spreading on a network, generated by a server that can restart them as needed.
-Figure 3.11 then shows how the above process can generate the entire electro-magnetic spectrum, depending on how it is distributed.
+The quantum model explains this strange behavior as processing waves spreading on a network, generated by a server that can restart them as needed.
+One process can then create the entire electro-magnetic spectrum, depending on how it is distributed.

-Distributing a process runs it slower, just as dividing a workforce makes a job take longer to finishA photon quantum wave can then be a core process distributed over its wavelength points.
-Distributing it less gives short wavelength light that runs faster; while distributing it more gives long wavelength light that runs slower.
-Light then, in all its forms, can arise from one core process distributed more or less, spreading on the quantum network.
-Note that this process isn’t physical, it just sets values as complex number theory says.
+Figure 3.11 shows one core process distributed over a wavelength of points, where distributing a process runs it slower, just as dividing a workforce makes each job take longer to finish.
+When the wave is distributed less, it is then short wavelength light that runs faster at each point.
+Distributing the same process more is long wavelength light that runs slower at each point.
+Light then, in all its forms, is one process distributed more or less, spreading on the quantum network at the speed of light.

 Figure 3.1.1 One fundamental process gives all electro-magnetic waves